 It’s that time of the year again when Adobe releases its annual Digital Trends report to highlight emerging trends in the digital space.
-Every year, we partner with Econsultancy to survey marketers from a broad cross-section of industries — and this year’s sample included 507 retailers.
-We use the results to analyze recent developments and look toward the future.
+Every year, we partner with Econsultancy to survey marketers from a broad cross-section of industries – and this year’s sample included 507 retailers.
+We use the results to analyse recent developments and look toward the future.
 In this post, we’ll focus specifically on the findings and trends that are directly relevant to the retail industry.

 Retail gets even more personal

-Personalization in retail has been around for a long time.
+Personalisation in retail has been around for a long time.
 Still, it persists in being one of the most prevalent marketing buzzwords this year.
-While not a new concept, the time has come for retailers to close the personalization gap between customers’ expectations and the retailer's ability to deliver.
+While not a new concept, the time has come for retailers to close the personalisation gap between customers’ expectations and the retailer's ability to deliver.
 At the same time, customer loyalty is under strain and up for grabs.
 Here are some things to consider as we move farther into 2022:

 - Expectations have changed forever.
 First off, it’s important to note that the acceleration to digital that began at the start of the pandemic is here to stay.
 Customers now expect retailers to have mastered the digital experience, and that means anticipating what customers want next.

-- Customers want to be recognized in all your channels.
+- Customers want to be recognised in all your channels.
 What this means is that customers want seamless, interconnected experiences both in store and online.
 This will require retailers to work even harder to understand engagement across all channels.

 - It’s getting harder to stand out.
 The marketplace has become increasingly competitive and complex, and customer loyalty can change quickly.
 Today’s consumers have a lot of choices, which means that staying relevant will require increased effort.
 While all retailers are attuned to the fact that experience is important, now it’s time to differentiate the experiences you offer.
 Explore new ways to make in-store shopping better with digital — and vice versa.